How Much Does Ceiling Repair Cost?

 Whether your ceiling has started to crack or droop, or it simply needs to be updated to match the rest of your home's decor, you'll want to know what a ceiling repair or replacement entails before you get started.
 As a result, we've compiled a list of the various types of ceiling repairs that your home may require.

 Water leaks, whether from a leaking roof or a burst or damaged pipe, are perhaps the most common source of ceiling damage.
-Water intrusion can cause significant damage, in either case, it will require extensive repairs.
+Water intrusion can cause significant damage, structurally and aesthetically.
+In either case, it will require extensive repairs.

 Pros: